mahouboy23/IB-notes/eng work 1.md

 ---
 Created: 2023-04-03

 ## **question : compare and contrast the treatment of Toundi by the french colonizers and by his fellow Africans.
-How do different characters view Toundi's role as a servant, and how does this impact Touni's own sense of identity and belonging?
+How do different characters view Toundi's role as a servant, and how does this impact Toundi's own sense of identity and belonging?
 Find an extract related to the question and find an image that is non-literary portraying to the question**